jcoliz/AzFn.IoTHubTrigger/docs/3d-scenes-studio.md

 ## Visualize your environment

-Now that you have data flowing in, and your environment is built, you can switch over to View mode to get an overall status view of your whole system.
+Now that you have data flowing in, and your 3D scene is built, you can switch over to View mode to get an overall status view of your whole system.

 In the picture below, we can quickly see that one machine is in a critical state, while the other five are all OK.
 Clicking on the one machine brings up my dashboard, where I can see that the humidity in this case is too high.
-The "All Properties" tab is available as well, if I want to dig into the details
+The "All Properties" tab is available as well, if I want to dig into the details.

 ![View Mode](../docs/images/twin-3d-overview.png)